cbush06/kosher/docs/tags.md

 ## How to Run Specific Tags

 In the example above, executing `kosher run -t @Navigation` would run everything in the _Verify Results of Navigation Actions_ feature.

-If, instead, you executed `kosher run -t @Smoke`, only the `Background` and _Verify Page_ scenario would be ran.
+If, instead, you executed `kosher run -t @Smoke`, only the `Background` section, _Verify Page_ scenario, and _Verify Redirect_ scenario outline would be ran.
+Likewise, executing `kosher run -t @Regression` would cause the `Background` section, _Verify Page with Trailing Slash_ scenario, and _Verify Redirect_ scenario outline to be ran.

-To run multiple scenarios from the feature file, you could add the `@Regression` tag like this: `kosher run -t @Smoke,@Regression`
+To run multiple scenarios from the feature file, you could add the `@Regression` tag like this: `kosher run -t @Smoke,@Regression`.
+This command

 Finally, you can also run specific example lists for scenario outlines by specifying tags: `kosher run -t @FormsNavigation`